Random rotor walks and i.i.d. sandpiles on Sierpinski graphs: Introduction

 {\it Rotor walks and sandpiles.} While both processes may be seen as approaches to distribute chips and move particles on a graph, another relation between them may not be obvious at first sight.
 Indeed, there is another natural relation between these two processes, in terms of group actions.
 In particular, for any finite graph one can define a rotor-router group with elements being the set of acyclic rotor configurations, where a configuration is called acyclic if the rotors do not form a directed cycle.
 On the same graph, over the set of stable sandpile configurations, one can define in a natural way a Markov chain, by adding one chip uniformly at random and stabilizing.
 The set of recurrent states for this Markov chain is a group, with group operation given by pointwise addition followed by stabilization.
 This group is called {\it the sandpile group} or the {\it critical group} and it acts transitively on the rotor-router group.
 These two groups are also isomorphic; we refer to \cite{chip-firing-survey} and the references there for a beautiful exposition and more details in this direction.

-\textbf{Our contribution.} We consider the doubly infinite Sierpi\'nski gasket graph $\SG$ with fixed vertex $o=(0,0)$ as in Figure \ref{fig:gasket}, and rotor walks and i.i.d.~sandpiles $\sigma$ on them.
-Our motivation for choosing such state spaces comes from physics, because Abelian sandpiles on Sierpi\'nski gasket graphs have been considered by physicists for more than 20 years ago in \cite{waves-sandpile-daerden,crit-exp-daerden-1998,KutnjakUrbanc1996SandpileMO}, where several predictions and conjectures have been made.
+\textbf{Our contribution.} We consider rotor walks and i.i.d.~sandpiles $\sigma$ on the doubly infinite Sierpi\'nski gasket graph $\SG$ with fixed vertex $o=(0,0)$ as in Figure \ref{fig:gasket}.
+Our motivation for looking at such state spaces comes from physics, because Abelian sandpiles on Sierpi\'nski gasket graphs have been considered by physicists for more than 20 years ago in \cite{waves-sandpile-daerden,crit-exp-daerden-1998,KutnjakUrbanc1996SandpileMO}, where several predictions and conjectures have been made.
 While the conjectures are still lacking mathematical proofs, there has been some recent progress on the limit shape for the Abelian sandpile on $\SG$ in \cite{chen-sandpile-2020}.
-For recent results on the identity element of the sandpile group and bounds on the speed of convergence to stationarity of the Abelian sandpile Markov chain on $\SG$ see \cite{robin-yuwen-ecaterina-gasket}.
+For recent results on the identity element of the sandpile group and bounds on the speed of convergence to stationarity of the Abelian sandpile Markov chain on $\SG$ see \cite{robin-yuwen-ecaterina-gasket}; for the scaling limit of the identity element, see also \cite{scaling_identity}.

 We denote by $(R_t)_{t\in\mathbb{N}}$ the rotor walk with random initial configuration of rotors on the doubly-infinite Sierpi\'nski gasket graph $\SG$.
-If at the beginning of the process, for each $x\in\SG$, the rotor at $x$ is uniformly distributed on the neighbours of $x$, that is points to each of the neighbours with the same probability, then we call $(R_t)_{t\in\N}$ {\it uniform rotor walk}, shortly $\mathsf{URW}$.
+If at the beginning of the process, for each $x\in\SG$, the rotor at $x$ is uniformly distributed on the neighbours of $x$, that is, it points to each of the neighbours with the same probability, then we call $(R_t)_{t\in\N}$ {\it uniform rotor walk}, shortly $\mathsf{URW}$.
 It is not known if the uniform rotor walk on $\Z^2$ is recurrent.
 We prove the following.

-\begin{theorem} The uniform rotor walk $(R_t)_{t\in\mathbb{N}}$ on the doubly-infinite Sierpi\'nski gasket graph $\SG$, with anticlockwise ordering of the neighbours of each vertex, is recurrent. \end{theorem}
+\begin{theorem} The uniform rotor walk $(R_t)_{t\in\mathbb{N}}$ on the doubly-infinite Sierpi\'nski gasket graph $\SG$, with anticlockwise ordering of the neighbours of each vertex, is recurrent. \end{theorem} Concerning Theorem \ref{thm:rec}, almost sure convergence of the uniform rotor walk is the best possible result one could hope for, since transient rotor configurations always exist.
+On the Sierpi\'nski gasket one can consider a rotor configuration which sends the particle always to the right.
+This configuration is a null set if rotors are chosen uniformly at random.